apastoriza/tf-ninja/README.md

 Using num session NumPy in session

 ### session105
 Session boarding with TensorBoard: Optimizing a single neuron running a model/function.

+## tf102
+Feed-forward neural networks and classification.

 ### softmax101
 If you want the outputs of a network to be interpretable as posterior